contensis/contensis.github.io/js-src/key-concepts/get-contenttype.md

 | contentTypeId | string | The id of the content type |

 ### Returns
-A Promise that will resolve with the content type
+A Promise that will resolve with the [Content Type](/model/content-type.md)

 ```html
 <span id="content_type_name"></span>
 ```